ikwzm/PLBRAM-Ultra96/Readme.md

 PLBRAM-Ultra96
 =======================================================================

-This Repository provides example for FPGA-SoC-Linux.
+This Repository provides example for u-dma-buf and ZynqMP-FPGA-Linux.